 Reward Dollars cannot be used to pay the minimum payment due.
 The credits must be applied to the total balance owed on the card.

 Citibank's competitive offer, Citi ® Double Cash Card – 18 month BT offer is another no-annual-fee credit card offering cash rewards.
 This card has an across-the-board 1 percent cash reward, and you can earn another 1 percent cash reward when you pay at least the minimum balance.

 If you are planning to do a balance transfer, the Citi ® Double Cash Card – 18 month BT offer's introductory 0 percent APR lasts for 18 months.

 Blue Cash Everyday® Card from American Express vs. Capital One® Quicksilver® Cash Rewards Credit Card

 The Capital One® Quicksilver® Cash Rewards Credit Card offers a no-annual-fee card with a chance to earn $150 in cash rewards by spending just $500 in the first 3 months.
 With this card, Capital One also offers an additional 1.5 percent cash back on every purchase, with no limit on how much you can earn.

-If transferring a balance is important for you, you’ll appreciate the nine months of 0 percent APR on purchases and balance transfers, but remember that the American Express card offers you 15 months.
+If transferring a balance is important for you, you’ll appreciate the nine months of 0 percent APR on purchases and balance transfers.

 We like the Blue Cash Everyday® Card from American Express as a go-to credit card when you make purchases as part of your regular, weekly errands.
 Filling up at the pump, buying groceries for the week and picking up some new pieces of wardrobe are the sorts of purchases that rack your points up quickly.